Jun 05, 2023

 • The DSO issues Form I-20, “Certificate of Eligibility for Nonimmigrant Status (I-20), which is required to apply for the F-1 Visa; this includes F-2 visa dependents (spouse or children under the age of 21) that will be accompanying them to the US.

-• The I-20 documents your study plan and financial source of funds; it will be issued only after you have been accepted, paid the required enrollment deposit to the university, and have submitted all required documentation.
+• The I-20 documents your study plan and financial source of funds; it will be issued only after you have been accepted, paid the required enrollment deposit to the University, and have submitted all the necessary documentation.

 J-1 Visas

-Commonly known as an “Exchange Visitor Visa” and managed under the Exchange Visitor Program (EVP) to increase mutual understanding between the US and other countries using educational and cultural exchanges.
+J-1 visa scholars participate in the “Exchange Visitor Visa,” which is managed under the Exchange Visitor Program (EVP).
+The goal of EVP is to increase mutual understanding between the US and others through using educational and cultural exchanges.

 • Exchange visitors accomplish this by teaching, lecturing, consulting, or conducting research for educational institutions.